SH1R3F/Nevermore-Academy-v2/README.md

 Every month a report with new assignmens and submissions for the month will be automatically sent to superadmins.\
 Also you can use `php artisan nevermore:reports` to send mailable report to admin\

-Mobile verification done using twilio and twilio-notification-channel package
+Mobile verification done using twilio and twilio-notification-channel package\
+Users are required to verify their mobile number in order to use our services\
+Users are not required to verify their email but they will always have an alert that they need to verify their email or they won't receive any email notification\
+A listener is hooked to NotificationSending event that will fail any notification that is sent to a user that didn't verify his email;